Racing (Cruising Class)

 Your Race Committee is enthusiastically looking forward to the 2021-2022 season.
 We expect to be able to hold races utilizing our dedicated Committee Boat “ Turnbuckle.”
 Hope Town should be a bright spot attracting cruisers seeking relief from the drumbeat of Covid news.
 We have put together an abbreviated schedule, but one which should delivery good times on the water this winter.

-Join the Hope Town Sailing Club for fun days of racing during its winter racing schedule.
+Join us for an exciting time!
 The races are open to HTSC members and non-members alike.
 There is no entry fee.
-Your boat will be given a handicap using PHRF and Portsmouth as a guideline (see details below to request one).
-You will be racing with a most eclectic fleet of mono-hulls, multi-hulls, sloops, schooners, ketches, catboats - all race together with the emphasis on fun competition.
+Your boat will be given a handicap using your PHRF and a Portsmouth time-on-adjustment (see details below to request one).
+You will be racing with a most eclectic fleet of mono-hulls, multi-hulls, sloops, schooners, ketches, catboats and classic Bahamian workboats: All race together for an exciting time with the emphasis on having fun.

 Cruising Boat Race Schedule and Links to Register:

 Charles F. Manchee Trophy

 |Saturday, 2/5/2022||11:00 a.m.||11:11|

 William Gillies, Hopetown Cup